Veterinarian Sparks Debate By Naming 5 Dog Breeds He’d Avoid

 Additionally, Dachshunds can suffer from leg and joint issues and an inherited eye condition known as progressive retinal atrophy, which significantly affects their quality of life.

-She recommends that owners engage with their veterinarians to create a comprehensive health plan that includes diet, exercise, and preventive measures tailored to their dog's specific breed and needs.
+Owners should engage with their veterinarians to create a comprehensive health plan that includes diet, exercise, and preventive measures tailored to their dog's specific breed and needs.

 Their elongated backs and shorter legs can lead to serious back issues, such as slipped discs.